geeksville/ParticleWebLog/README.md

 I will happily accept pull requests and respond to issues raised in github.

-Thanks to @barakewi for his [Papertrail library](https://github.com/barakwei/ParticlePapertrail) which was unsed as a template to create this library.
+Thanks to @barakewi for his [Papertrail library](https://github.com/barakwei/ParticlePapertrail) which was used as a template to create this library.

 ## LICENSE